-- 1. Measurement of performance using objective quality indicators, - 2.
-Implementation of interventions to achieve improvement in access to and quality of care, - 3.
-Evaluation of the effectiveness of the interventions based on measures collected as part of the PIP, and - 4.
+- a.
+Measurement of performance using objective quality indicators, - b.
+Implementation of interventions to achieve improvement in access to and quality of care, - c.
+Evaluation of the effectiveness of the interventions based on measures collected as part of the PIP, and - d.
 Planning and initiation of PIP activities for increasing or sustaining improvement.

 PIPs are mandated by AHCCCS; however, the Contractor shall also identify and implement additional PIPs based on self-identified opportunities for improvement, as supported by root cause analysis, external/internal data, surveillance of trends, or other information available to the Contractor.
-If the Contractor holds AHCCCS Contracts for more than one line of business, the Contractor shall submit separate reports for each line of business that contain rates and results specific to the line of business for which the submission pertains.
+If the Contractor holds AHCCCS Contracts for more than one Line of Business, the Contractor shall submit separate reports for each Line of Business that contain rates and results specific to Line of Business for which the submission pertains.
+For AHCCCS-mandated PIPs, the Contractor shall report combined rates/percentages for Title XIX and Title XXI.
 In addition, the Contractor shall ensure the inclusion of subpopulation data and disparities analysis within its reporting, with the identification of targeted interventions to be implemented specific to findings.
 Upon notification and direction from AHCCCS, the Contractor shall participate in AHCCCS workgroup sessions aimed to identify barriers and develop action plans to address system performance.